All Episodes

 But they're not working for him.

-Eric Holder, by the way, was the guy who secured the pardon of Mark Rich when Clinton was fading into the sunset while stealing some China on his last day in a White House.
+Eric Holder, by the way, was the guy who secured the pardon of Mark Rich when Clinton was fading into the sunset while stealing some China on his last day in the White House.

-And he's not working for him.
+Ain't not working for him?

-These guys don't work for Obama.
+These guys don't work for Obama?

-Maybe true, they might be working for Soros.
+They might be working for Soros.

 The other guy don't work for me.